Zsailer/python-for-scientists/docs/_pages/advanced_numerical.rst

 Networkx
 --------

-Networkx is an excellent library designed to deal with network analyses.
-It introduces a Graph datastructure that makes encoding networks easy and intuitive.
-Networkx includes a variety of tools for building and analyzing networks.
-It has the ability to export Graph objects in many different formats and can interface directly with NumPy and Pandas.
-If you're looking to deal with networks in your analysis Networkx will be extremely useful.
+Networkx offers a simple interface for managing network data.
+It introduces a Graph datatype that is easy and intuitive to use.
+It also provides various algorithms for analyzing and plotting networks.

 To install this library in your Python environment simply run:
 ::